q1sun/LELM_HyperbolicPDE/README.md

 To effectively resolve the discontinuous solution of scalar hyperbolic equations, we propose lift-and-embed learning methods that compromise three innovative components:

-- (i) embedding the Rankine-Hugoniot condition within a higher-dimensional space by including an augmented variable;
+-  embedding the Rankine-Hugoniot condition within a higher-dimensional space by including an augmented variable;
-- (ii) utilizing neural networks to manage the increased dimensionality and address both linear and nonlinear problems within a unified mesh-free learning framework;
+-  utilizing neural networks to manage the increased dimensionality and address both linear and nonlinear problems within a unified mesh-free learning framework;
-- (iii) projecting the trained model back onto the original plane to obtain the approximate solution.
+-  projecting the trained model back onto the original plane to obtain the approximate solution.

 Notably, the location of discontinuities can be treated as trainable parameters and inferred concurrently with the training of network solution.
 With collocation points sampled on piecewise surfaces rather than fulfilling the lifted space, we demonstrate through numerical experiments that our methods achieve high-resolution of discontinuities without spurious smearing or oscillations.